MiguelOteo/Health-Guard-Android-App/README.md

 This project consists on the creation of an kotlin application which can communicate with an online server using HTTP protocol.
 The rest API was created using the language PHP and runs on an apache server.

+## About the repository

+This repository saves the kotlin files for the android application, which communicates with with a server.